hddm-devs/hddm/docs/intro.rst

 distribution).
 The posterior can be computed with Bayes formula:

 .. math::
     P(\theta|data) = \frac{P(data|\theta) * P(\theta)}{P(data)}

-Where P(data|\theta) is the likelihood and P(\theta) is the prior probability.
-To compute P(data) we have to integrate (or sum in the discrete case) across all parameter values.
+Where :math:`P(data|\theta)` is the likelihood and :math:`P(\theta)` is the prior probability.
+Computation of :math:`P(data)` requires integration (or summation in the discrete case) over all possible parameter values.

 Note that in most scenarios this integral is analytically intractable.
-Sampling methods like Markov-Chain Monte Carlo (MCMC) have been developed that instead approximate the posterior directly by drawing samples from it, rather than analytically solving the above formula.
-These methods have been used with great success in many different scenarios.
-The theoretical background of these sampling methods is out of the scope of this paper.
+Sampling methods like Markov-Chain Monte Carlo (MCMC) (:cite:`Gamerman97`) have been developed that instead approximate the posterior directly by drawing samples from it, rather than analytically solving the above formula.
+These methods have been used with great success in many different scenarios (:cite:`GelmanCarlinSternEtAl04`).
+The theoretical background of these sampling methods is outside the scope of this paper.

 Another nice property of the Bayesian method is that it lends itself naturally to a hierarchical design.
 In such a design, parameters for